Check out our monthly themes for 2018 and what you need to know before you share your idea.

 We require the following items to accompany your article:

-- Images with corresponding captions and proper credit to illustrate the article
+- At least 3 images with corresponding captions and proper credit to illustrate the article

 - Social media tags to promote the published article